GraniteDan/FMC-Object-Import-Export/README.md

 This Script will import objects to an other FMC deployment, by reading the json data files saved by FMCExportObjects.py.
 The process will remove unwanted metadata from the exported json data before importing and creating new objects.
 Object groups will also be imported and member objects will be matched to the newly created object id's in the new FMC deployment.

+**NOTE:**
+Curently No import action is taken for Access, Intrusion, File, or Prefilter Policies.
+This functionality will require a fair amount of tested as so many objects are referenced by each poicy rule.
+Each object will need to have it's name validated and it's id attribute update